yousefja/nori/journal.md

 -------------

-thinking to just move forward with park features and health outcomes to get modeling pipeline up and running.
-Ask chat if this is a good next move
+move forward with park features and health outcomes to get modeling pipeline up and running. see response in NORI daily coach for details

-currently visualizing the raster data and the results are not looking so great.
-QA and debug
+raster at high-res is causing memory issues.
+You can either do nested windowing, or resample the raster at a lower resolution (but still high enough to capture canopies).
+Pick your poison.

-quick visualization
+quick visualization, ensure it looks good, then move on to health outcomes prep

 push to GitHub, done with NORI for tonight, study GIS concepts while fresh on mind